-A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the on-site detention system, including any pumps and sumps incorporated in the development.
+A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the indemnification of Council from any claims or actions and for the on-going maintenance of the Rainwater Tank, Mechanical Flood Barrier and basement Pump-out System incorporated in the development.
 The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services.

-Note: The required wording of the Instrument can be downloaded from Council's website www.woollahra.nsw.gov.au.
-The PC must supply a copy of the WAE plans to Council together with the Occupation Certificate.

-Note: Occupation Certificate must not be issued until this condition has been satisfied.
+- Note: The required wording of the Instrument can be downloaded from Council's website www.woollahra.nsw.gov.au.
+The PC must supply a copy of the WAE plans to Council together with the Final Occupation Certificate. - Note: The Final Occupation Certificate must not be issued until this condition has been satisfied.
 Standard Condition: H20 (Autotext HH20)